VedRatan/LFX-Challenge/README.md

 ## Description

 This test tries to mutate the configmap by adding a label **(lfx-mentorship: kyverno)** to it if the configmap is created in a namespace team-*.
+For the test to run first of all create a namespace named "team-example".

 ## Expected Behavior